 The Darling Quarter Kids Playground is awesome!
 There are swings, balancing ropes, a big slide, a tangled web and much much more!
-Katie’s favourite feature was the giant octanet.
+Katie’s favourite feature was the giant octane.
 She climbed to the top for the best view of the park, whilst Lily enjoyed her favourite attraction, the flying fox!
 Yup, as kids love saying: “Can I go again?” … and again …. and again!
 Haha… Love it!

-The Darling Harbour Carousel is the second oldest carousel in Australia and one of only a handful in the world that were built in the 19th century.
+The Darling Harbour Carousel is the second oldest carousel in Australia and one of only a handful in the world that was built in the 19th century.
 It is truly unique and a historical masterpiece.
-The kids don’t realize how special it is to go for a ride on the hand carved (by the master craftsman from London) horses.
+The kids don’t realize how special it is to go for a ride on the hand-carved (by the master craftsman from London) horses.
 It is really great to see things like this preserved so well.
 By the looks of it, even our children’s children will enjoy a ride here as well.
 Got to collect memories, right?

 Darling Harbour Carousel Opening hours (non-holiday periods):

 · 5pm Sat-Sun–